bennidi/mbassador/src/docs/wiki-terminology.md

 <h2>Terminology</h2>
 To avoid confusion and increase precision of the available documentation a common vocabulary of the most relevant concepts is necessary.
 Specifically, the terms "event" and "message" have their own definition within the context of the message bus system and as such require some clarification.

 <h3>Message</h3>
-A message is an object used for communication between multiple other objects.Other libraries established the term "event" which essentially refers to the same idea (an event occurs at some point in the system and is published to other components such that they might react to it).
+A message is an object used for communication between a sender and a set of receivers.
+Other libraries established the term "event" which essentially refers to the same idea (an event occurs at some point in the system and is published to other components such that they might react to it).
-MBassador uses the term message instead of event since the object sent through it does not necessarily represent an event.
+MBassador uses the term `message` instead of `event` since the object sent over the wire does not necessarily represent an event.
 It might merely represent data to be processed, e.g. stored or transformed.

 A message can be any object, no restrictions or assumptions are made.
-A message can be sent by any object that has access to the bus and is delivered to all registered listeners that consume the type of message.
+A message can be sent by any object that has access to the bus and is delivered to all registered handlers consuming that type of message.

 <h3>Message handler</h3>
-A message handler is a method that defines exactly one parameter (the message) and is marked with @Handler.
+A message handler is a method that defines exactly one parameter (the message or a message envelope) and is marked with @Handler.
 A handler has a message type that is implicitly defined in the method signature (the parameter type).
 A message handler will be invoked for each message that has a compatible type.

 <h3>Message listener</h3>
-An object that defines one or more message handlers and that has been subscribed at the message bus is referred to as (message) listener.
+A class defining one or more message handlers and that has been subscribed at the message bus is referred to as (message) listener.

 <h3>Subscription</h3>
 Subscription is the process of adding a listener to the message bus, such that it might receive messages.
 It is used interchangeably with the